iliketocode2/Pyscript-Template-Test/README.md

 * **Prerequisites:** _None_.
 This template includes your development environment and deployable web app for you to create your own site.

-## About this PyScript template

-This template includes the minimal viable PyScript application, from which you can build.

 ### Quick Start

 1. Click the **Use this Template** button and then **Create a new repository** as can be seen in the image below.